jenkinsci/login-theme-plugin/README.md

 In *very rare* configurations, this functionality could amount to a potential security issue.

-* Dangerous permissions are enabled for the instace (not recommended, see the [security advisory](https://jenkins.io/security/advisory/2017-04-10/#matrix-authorization-strategy-plugin-allowed-configuring-dangerous-permissions)).
+* Dangerous permissions are enabled for the instance (not recommended, see the [security advisory](https://jenkins.io/security/advisory/2017-04-10/#matrix-authorization-strategy-plugin-allowed-configuring-dangerous-permissions)).
 * Configuration sets `Overall/Administer` and `Overall/RunScripts` differently, and not allowing administrators to configure the Markup Formatter